LBK888/zVision/Tempography/README.md

 - `--save_dir`    Output directory for results

 ## License
-This project is licensed under the MIT License.
+This Tempography program is licensed under the MIT License.